aragon/aragon.js/docs/API.md

 Returns **[Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable)**: A single-emission observable that emits this app's details.
 The app's details include the same keys as in `getApps()`.

-### paths
+### path

-Get the current path for the app.
+Get the current path for the app over time.
 Useful with `requestPath()` to request and respond to in-app navigation changes.

 Returns **[Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable)**: A multi-emission observable that emits a string for the app's current path every time the path changes.